Your biggest carb questions—answered

 It’s true that cutting out some carbs, especially foods that are also higher in fat and added sugar, could help the scale go down.
 Stanford University researchers found that when people got only about one third of their daily calories from carbohydrates (mostly the healthy kind), they lost weight.

 But saying bye-bye to bread, brownies, and other carbs isn’t the only way to lose weight.
-If you love your carbs (and honestly, who doesn't?), you can enjoy them and drop pounds while on WW.
+If you love your carbs, you can enjoy them and drop pounds while on WW.

 I just kicked off a new workout routine.
-Should I bump up my carbs intake?
+Should I bump up my carb intake?

 To provide their bodies with extra fuel, elite athletes and people gearing up for an intense workout—say, a two-hour long-distance run—often pile their plates high with foods such as spaghetti.
 But unless you’re training like Serena Williams or Michael Phelps, there’s no need to eat additional carbs before a moderate workout.

 Instead, space out your meals and snacks so that you get some carbs about an hour or two before you exercise.
 Good options to chow down on pre-workout include whole-grain cereal, a piece of fruit, or whole wheat toast, says Nancy Clark, MS, RD, a sports nutrition counselor in West Newton, MA.
 This gives your body time to digest so that you’re not exercising on fumes.